-Beautiful dried bouquets can be made with the cut flowers and stems.
+Beautiful dried bouquets can be made with the faded flowers and stems of garden plants.
 Not everything is suitable, but with a little imagination a lot is useful.
-The spent panicles of the yarrow ( Achillea millefolium ) dry very well and then mix very well with the silver-shiny dollar plant ( Lunaria biennis ) and the bright red calyxes of the groundcherry ( Physalis franchettii ).
-The nice spikelets of the plantain ( Plantago ) contrast very nicely with the dried yellow flower heads of the tansy ( Tanacetum vulgare ).
+The spent panicles of the yarrow (Achillea millefolium) dry very well and then mix very well with the silver-shiny dollar plant (Lunaria biennis) and the bright red calyxes of Physalis (Phy

 Flowers that are specially grown for dried bouquets must be picked for good results when they are just not open yet.
 After all, spent flowers fall out sooner.
 Pick the material to be dried in dry weather; this prevents rotting during the drying process.
 Wrap the flowers in small amounts in paper and hang them upside down in a dark place that is not too warm to dry.
-After six weeks, the flowers are suitable for the vase.
+After six weeks, the flowers are suitable for the vase – no water of course.